MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfctoolbareditboxbutton-class.md

 ### <a name="parameters"></a>Parametri

 *iNotifyCode*<br/>
-[in] Il messaggio di notifica associato con il comando.
+in Messaggio di notifica associato al comando.

 ### <a name="return-value"></a>Valore restituito